Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 8. Sukiya

-Sukiya is a great 24/7 spot for a quick bite in Tokyo, Japan.
-Price is cheap, the portion is huge, and the service is lightning quick.
+Sukiya is an excellent 24/7 spot for a quick bite in Tokyo, Japan.
+Price is cheap, the portion is huge, and the service is lightning fast.

 9. Matsuya

-Matsuya mainly offers pork and beef rice dishes, and the price starts from 390 Yen.
+Matsuya mainly offers pork and beef rice dishes, starting from 390 Yen.

 10. Sweet Paradise – All you can eat desert